hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 This endpoint is hit with a `GET` and returns the services registered in a given DC.
 By default, the datacenter of the agent is queried;
 however, the `dc` can be provided using the `?dc=` query parameter.

+Adding the optional `?node-meta=` parameter with a desired node metadata key/value pair of the form `key:value` will filter the results to services with that pair present.

 It returns a JSON body like this: